Title: Escape Room the Game

 Article by Donald Dennis & Stephanie Frey

 Stephanie Frey can be found roaming Twitter.
-She can also be found selling goodies on Society6
+She can also be found selling goodies on Society6.

 Games in Schools and Libraries is produced in association with Inverse Genius and the Georgetown County Library System.